gregpalmr/alluxio-secure-hadoop/README.md

 KNOWN ISSUES:

-- In Step 8.a, a permissions error will result if you don't first run this command (there is an open JIRA on it):
+- In Step 8.a, a "permission denied" error will result if you don't first run this command (there is an open JIRA on it):

      alluxio fs ls -f /user/user1/